office-for-students/alpha-prototypes-axure/axure-prototypes/README.md

 Here contains a series of prototypes made with axure with an equivalent html folder.

-Prototypes that which never got to a usability session are located in [extra folder](/extra).
+Prototypes that which never got to user testing are located in [extra folder](https://github.com/office-for-students/alpha-prototypes-axure/tree/develop/axure-prototypes/extra).

 To run and view each prototype, run the following command in terminal:
 `open <prototype location>/home.html`